Aidetic/Fullstack-Dev-Assignment/README.md

   The requirement is to develop a backend server for data labelling which will allow you to do following things(Provide 6 API's as mentioned below):

-    1. Upload and save images along with meta information.
+    1. Upload and save images along with meta information(Meta information can be any random dictioary).
-    2. Edit Meta information saved for images.
+    2. Rewrite Meta information saved for images.
     3. Delete saved images along with meta data.
-    4. Save long texts along with meta information.
+    4. Save long texts along with meta information(Meta informatin can be any random dictioary).
-    5. Edit meta information for saved texts.
+    5. Rewrite meta information for saved texts.
     6. List and serve all the images.

+   No requirement of HTML templates.
+Just API's needs to be created.

+   Configure sqlite3 databse for the application.
+Two tables will be required:
+       1. For image information.
+       2. For text information.

 # Deliverables

   1. The final deliverable is a GitHub repository containing all files for running the application.